IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 println!("{}, {}", person.get_last_name(), person.get_first_name());
 ```

-You've probably already looked at the code and thought to yourself "aha, `Person::new()` must be the constructor" to which you'd definitely be right. however, one thing you need to meek in mind is that Rust has no concept of a `constructor` per se.
+You've probably already looked at the code and thought to yourself "aha, `Person::new()` must be the constructor" to which you'd definitely be right. however, one thing you need to keep in mind is that Rust has no concept of a `constructor` per se.
 Instead, we define a static function that we use to instantiate our object.
 This also means `new` is not a keyword nor is it the required name of your entry point to your object; it can really be anything but `new` is the convention.

 > In short, your class constructor is a static function located inside an `impl` and turns an object of the type of the class you're instantiating (Person in our case).